Rebeca98/DeJuguete/README.md

 ## ABSOLUTE ESSENTIALS

 *Follow these instructions and you will have a published bookdown book in less than five minutes.
-If you have any difficulties or have feedback of any kind, please file an issue.*
+If you have any difficulties or have feedback of any kind, please file an issue*

 ### Copy this template